We Test To A Higher Standard

 Most activewear is treated with chemicals linked to serious health concerns.
 PFAS for water resistance.
 BPA in dyes.
 The industry calls it performance.
 We call it a problem.

 In 2022, the CEH called out 100+ brands for having BPA levels 40x accepted exposure limits.
-Since then of companies have been flagged for having high levels of toxic chemicals in them.
-Since then, none have chosen to disclose what's in their fabric.
+Since then dozens of brands have been flagged for having high levels of toxic chemicals in their clothes.
+Not one has chosen to disclose what's in their fabric.

 Independently Tested

-We have every fabric we use tested by Intertek—one of the world's largest independent testing labs—before it ever ships to you.
-And we don't test to industry standards.
-We test to the lowest measurable threshold.
+Our fabric is tested by Intertek, one of the world's largest independent testing labs, before it ever ships to you.
+We test to a higher standard than anyone else in the industry.
 If the lab can find it, we don't use it.
-Ask your favorite brand if they do the same.

 We're building the most sustainable activewear brand on the planet.

-Carbon footprints are only half the story.
-The bigger issue is what clothes leave behind: microplastics in our oceans and toxins on your skin.
+Carbon footprint is only half the story.
+An equally important, and perhaps more tangible issue, is what clothes leave behind: microplastics in our oceans and toxins on your skin.
 That’s why we engineered a different kind of performance fabric.
-Powered by CiCLO® technology, our gear is designed to biodegrade at the same rate as natural wool—solving the synthetic waste crisis at the source.
+Powered by CiCLO® technology, our gear is designed to biodegrade when discarded like wool or cotton - solving the synthetic waste crisis at the source.

-We back that innovation with rigorous testing, ensuring every batch is certified free from BPA, PFAS, and harmful chemicals.
-It’s activewear made to last, but not forever.
+We back that innovation with rigorous testing, ensuring every batch is certified free from BPA, PFAS, and 50+ other harmful chemicals.

 Common Questions